Build on iOS

 Note

-Your application does not need to request Bluetooth, Camera, or Photo Library permissions to use the Reader SDK.
+Your application doesn't need to request Bluetooth, Camera, or Photo Library permissions to use the Reader SDK.
 The usage descriptions are required due to the way the Reader SDK is built.

 Add code to ensure that your application has permission to use location services before starting a checkout flow.
 The location permission is managed by Apple's CLLocationManager class.